 I look forward to meeting you online, during the event.

 P.S.
-Remember, you’ll need to sign up now to get the Early Bird Discount.
+Remember, to be eligible for the massive US$200 Early Bird Discount, you’ll need to be one of the first 50 readers to sign up.
 Follow the link to secure your seat now!